-- although most STIs can be cured, some cannot, including HIV, genital herpes and HPV
+- Although most STIs can be cured, some can’t, such as HIV, genital herpes and HPV.

-- abstinence—completely avoiding sexual contact, including intercourse or oral sex—is the only certain way to prevent an infection
+- Abstinence—no sexual contact, including intercourse or oral sex—is the only 100% way to prevent an infection.

-- using a condom every time they have sex, will protect them from STIs
+- Using a condom every time they have sex lowers the risk of STIs.

-- it is both their right and their responsibility to protect themselves
+- It’s both their right and their responsibility to protect themselves.

-There are many types of STIs—some your child may not have even heard about.
-Below is information on the different types of STIs, how they are passed between people, and if they are treatable, how they are treated.
+There are many types of STIs—some you or your child may not have even heard about.
+Below is information on the different types of STIs, how they’re passed between people, and how they’re treated (if they can be treated).

 Chlamydia is caused by bacteria.
 While most people don’t have symptoms, it can cause symptoms such as pain when a person urinates (pees), pain during sex or anal discharge.
 Chlamydia is treated with antibiotics.
 To learn more, see Chlamydia.